jshastings02/MEC8099-Tello-Capture/README.md

 'Vertical_Estimation' is code used to estimate the vertical distance between the leader drone and net centre

-TelloSwarmController is the MATLAB GUI that simulates 4 DJI Tello drones with a net attached showing path patterns , different flying algorithms and optimal net shape and other drone telemtry
+"TelloSwarmController" is the MATLAB GUI that simulates 4 DJI Tello drones with a net attached showing path patterns , different flying algorithms and optimal net shape and other drone telemtry

+"4DroneTelloSwarmConnection" First instance script to control four DJI Tello drones using separate network adapters with static IPs for Windows.
+Sends simultaneous commands via UDP for basic takeoff and landing tests.

+"boidsmovement" Simulation of decentralised swarm behaviour using Boids rules (separation, alignment, cohesion).
+Visualises adaptive drone movement and real-time group coordination.